ArcFramework/arcframework.github.io/index.md

 #### Illuminate IoC Container

 Laravel's [Illuminate IoC container](https://laravel.com/master/5.4/container) is perhaps the most fundamental component of Laravel, and of Arc.
 In the words of the
 Laravel documentation:

 > The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.

 #### Illuminate Routing and HTTP Layer

 Arc includes Laravel's [Illuminate Routing and HTTP](https://laravel.com/docs/master/routing) components to make an MVC application flow a breeze with your Arc plugin.

 #### Testability out of the box

 Arc aims to be fully configured for unit testing with PHPUnit out of the box.
-Wordpress Doesn't make this very easy, so we've included Laravel's browser kit testing helpers as well as some extra more Wordpress specific testing helpers to make this as painless as possible.
+Wordpress Doesn't make this very easy, so we've included a test case out of the box.
+The Arc test case has a list of helper methods and assertions which cover most of Laravel's own TestCase API as well as some extra Wordpress specific testing helpers to make this as painless as possible.

 #### Eloquent ORM

 Arc include's Laravel's [Eloquent ORM](https://laravel.com/docs/master/eloquent) which makes any database operations very easy.